bevyengine/bevy-website/content/learn/book/game-logic/system-ordering/_index.md

 Resources are simple: each resource is a unique, indivisible (at least from the scheduler's perspective) piece of data.
 If a system is writing to a resource, nothing else can use that resource for any reason.
 But when it comes to entities and their components things get a bit trickier.
+The basic idea is simple: if there *could* exist an entity that conflicts, our data accesses are **hypothetically incompatible.**
+If there *does* exist an entity where these data accesses cause a conflict, they are **factually incompatible.**
+Hypothetical incompatibility is used for determining system parameter conflicts and detecting execution order ambiguities, while factual incompatibility is used when scheduling systems.

+So how do we determine incompatibility of queries?
 If the scheduler were omniscient, it could allow for perfect interleaving: each atomic piece of entity-component data (a single component for a single entity) could be accessed simultaneously by separate systems.
 However, the scheduler doesn't have access to this information.
 All it can see are the system parameters given, and the list of current entities and components that exist.